 London's Poverty Profile has been created by one of the London's largest charitable funders, Trust for London, and the independent think tank, New Policy Institute.

 London's Poverty Profile is an independent assessment of poverty and inequality in the capital.
 It brings together different indicators to reveal how London compares to the rest of the country, how populations within London differ, and how London has changed over time.
-In its third review of progress, in October 2011, the key findings were:
+In its fourth review of progress, in October 2013, the key findings were:

 - Barking and Dagenham